 The interior is plain.
 The dominant feature is the large windows and the light they supply.

 When Touro Synagogue was built, the laws did not allow the congregaation to purchase land and build a building, so there members filed the paperwork.
-Whe the last one died, he left the building in the care of New york's Shearith Israel.
+Whe the last one died, he left the building in the care of New York Congregation Shearith Israel.

 The sons of Isaac Touro became successsful merchants, Abraham in Boston and Judah in New Orleans.
 Their generosity included both Newport.
 Abraham Touro purchased the land to create Touro Park, which is a few blocks from the Synagogue. in 1820, Abraham built a brick wall around the old Jewish cemetery.
 Thiry years later, Judah replaced the brick wall with a granite wall.
 When Abraham died in 1822, he left a fund to care for the Synagogue, and a second fund to care for the street, whose name was then changed from Griffin to Touro St.

 Originally, as far was we know, the only seating was the wainscoting around the walls.
-The floor consisted of wide wooden floor boards., now covered by a carpet To accommodate the modern congregation, there are reproduction chairs.
-Other modern additions are a memorial stone to the Rabbis from the late 19th century, a bookcase behind the bimah and two displays containing memorial books on each side of the ark
+The floor consisted of wide wooden floor boards, now covered by a carpet To accommodate the modern congregation, there are reproduction chairs.
+Other modern additions are a memorial stone to the Rabbis from the late 19th century and a stone with the names of donors to a recent restoration and a bookcase behind the bimah.

 Newport has over 300 buildings that were built before 1800.
 Touro Synagogue today nestles among them.